Sexual Rights: Equity Versus Equality:

 Learning Objective

-For Professionals/Parents: To discuss what equitable sexuality education means and help self advocate get access to this education.
+For Professionals/Parents: To discuss what equitable sexuality education means and help self-advocate get access to this education.

-3 suggestions that support learning objective
+3 suggestions that support the learning objective

 Inspiration/end result

-Self reflection/call to action
+Self-reflection/call to action

-For Self Advocates: It is OK to have specific learning needs and to speak up for those needs.
+For Self Advocates: It is okay to have specific learning needs and to speak up for those needs.
 If the education you are receiving is not equitable, speak up.
 You deserve access to sexuality education just like everyone else.

 Skip to content